ElectronicsWIT/AirFishBowl/README.md

 ## AirFishBowl
+Who are we?
 What are we making?

 Write up some nice information and introduction for the project.. also why make this private repository ?
 Open this sucker up!

-Look up means to link to images in markdown, we can use the gh-pages branch to store these images!

-Need to document process for merging content.. whos doing it whos allowed etc..

 ### Contents